How much is the trailer?

 Regular routine maintenance is recommended for optimal performance and longevity.
 Please refer to Haulit Maintenance for complete maintenance instructions.

 We know that you can not afford to be down; it’s our standard to ship parts within 24 hours.
 Most parts are in stock and easy to ship to you.
 Call Customer Service (435-257-4736) to place an order or fill out our customer service parts form.

 How long will one last?

-Sometimes, the shear bolts breaking because of user error when they try to push the pallet all the way to the ground during unload.
-This point of failure was engineered into the Haulit to insure that other systems are not endangered.
-An initial supply of shear bolts and wrench are located in the tool box at the front driver side of the trailer.
+Shear bolts break often when users try to push the pallet all the way to the ground during unload.
+This point of failure was engineered into the HAULIT to insure that other systems are not endangered.
+An initial supply of extra shear bolts and wrench is located in the tool box at the front driver side of the trailer.

 The second most common challenge is the battery and lack of maintenance in keeping it charged – especially in extreme weather conditions.
 To extend battery life to its maximum potential it is important to keep the battery fully charged.
-Operators are responsible to insure that towing vehicles are charging during use and that the 110v on board regulated trickle charger is plugged in between uses.
+Operators are responsible in ensuring that towing vehicles are charging during use and that the 110v on board regulated trickle charger is plugged in between uses.

 How do I keep the battery charged?

-If your truck is wired properly, it will maintain your battery throughout the day for 5-7 loads per day – depending on how heavy your load is and how long the trip.
+If your truck is wired properly, it will maintain your battery throughout the day for 5-7 loads per day – depending on how heavy the load is and how long the trip.
 Longer travel time between loads allows time to recharge the battery.
-When not in use, use the 110v regulated trickle charger that is included and charge it for the night or in between shorter, heavier loads.
+When not in use, use the 110v regulated trickle charger that is included.
+Charge it for the night or in between shorter, heavier loads.
 If you are doing consistent heavier loads with shorter distances, you will need to either add a second battery, direct wire your trailer to your vehicle charging system or purchase an on board gas generator.